![]() |

 🔊 The Famous Closet Method

-- Drape sleeping bags, quilts, or blankets over the whole setup.
+- Drape sleeping bags, quilts, or blankets over the setup.

 - Play bass-heavy music for hours — even days.